Phoenixcoder-6/Vectorless-RAG/README.md

 This project implements a Vectorless RAG pipeline that replaces the "flat" vector database with a Hierarchical Document Tree.
 Instead of searching for similar vectors, an LLM agent navigates the actual structure of the document—moving from high-level summaries to specific technical details—mimicking how a human researcher reads a paper.

 🛠️ Tech Stack
-Core Engine: PageIndex (for automated document tree construction and hierarchical search).
+Core Engine: PageIndex (Automated document tree construction and hierarchical search).

-Inference: Groq / OpenAI (handling the reasoning and final generation).
+Inference: Groq / OpenAI (Handling reasoning and final generation).

 Data Processing: Python, Jupyter Notebook.

 Target Data: Complex Research Papers (e.g., Spatial Pyramid Pooling in Deep Convolutional Networks).

 🏗️ How it Works

-## 1. Automated Tree Construction
+1. Automated Tree Construction
-The system ingests a PDF and uses PageIndex to parse its layout into a multi-level tree:
+The system ingests a PDF and parses its layout into a multi-level tree:

-### Root: Document Title & Abstract.
+Root: Document Title & Abstract.

-### Sections: Introduction, Methodology, Results, etc.
+Sections: Introduction, Methodology, Results, etc.

-### Subsections: Detailed technical breakdowns (e.g., Section 2.1 vs 2.2).
+Subsections: Detailed technical breakdowns (e.g., Section 2.1 vs 2.2).

-### Content Nodes: The raw text and summaries of specific paragraphs.
+Content Nodes: The raw text and summaries of specific paragraphs.

 2. Hierarchical Agentic Navigation
 Instead of fetching the "top-k" chunks, the agent:

-### Reads the Root Summary: Understands the overall scope of the paper.
+Reads the Root Summary: Understands the overall scope of the paper.

-### Identifies Target Sections: Decides which section (e.g., "3.2 Experiments") is most likely to contain the answer.
+Identifies Target Sections: Decides which section (e.g., "3.2 Experiments") is most likely to contain the answer.

-### Drills Down: Navigates only to relevant subsections, maintaining full context of the document's logic.
+Drills Down: Navigates only to relevant subsections, maintaining full context of the document's logic.

 3. Context-Aware Generation
-By traversing the tree, the LLM maintains the "structural context" (e.g., it knows that the data it is reading belongs to a specific table in the 'Experimental Results' section), leading to significantly higher accuracy in technical queries.
+By traversing the tree, the LLM maintains the structural context.
+It knows that the data it is reading belongs to a specific table or section, leading to significantly higher accuracy in technical queries.

-## 📊 Project Highlights
+📊 Project Highlights

-# 1. Zero-Vector Setup:#  No need for complex embedding models or vector databases.
+Zero-Vector Setup: No need for complex embedding models or memory-heavy vector databases.

-2. High Precision: Successfully extracted deep architectural details from the SPP-Net paper, such as how Spatial Pyramid Pooling replaces fixed-size pooling layers (e.g., pool5) to handle arbitrary input sizes.
+High Precision: Successfully extracted deep architectural details from the SPP-Net paper, such as how Spatial Pyramid Pooling replaces fixed-size pooling layers (like pool5) to handle arbitrary input sizes.

-3. Human-Like Reasoning: The chat agent explains where in the hierarchy it found the information, providing better transparency than traditional black-box vector search.
+Human-Like Reasoning: The chat agent explains where in the hierarchy it found the information, providing better transparency than traditional "black-box" vector search.

-## 💻 Getting Started

-            User Query
-                ↓
-      LLM-based Section Selection
-                ↓
-      Hierarchical Tree Traversal
-                ↓
-      Relevant Node Extraction
-                ↓
-         Answer Generation
+💻 System Workflow
+Code snippet
+graph TD
+    A[User Query] --> B[LLM-based Section Selection]
+    B --> C[Hierarchical Tree Traversal]
+    C --> D[Relevant Node Extraction]
+    D --> E[Answer Generation]

-## Recruitment Note
+👔 Recruitment Note
 I built this project to explore the frontiers of Agentic RAG.
-While vector databases are the industry standard, hierarchical indexing represents the next step in making LLMs truly understand structured data like legal documents, financial reports, and technical research.
+While vector databases are the industry standard, hierarchical indexing represents the next step in making LLMs truly understand structured data like legal documents, financial reports, and technical research papers.

-## Key Skills Demonstrated:
+Key Skills Demonstrated:

-1. RAG Architecture (Traditional vs. Tree-based)
-2. API Integration (PageIndex, Groq)
+RAG Architecture: Advanced knowledge of both Traditional and Tree-based methods.

+API Integration: Hands-on experience with PageIndex and Groq.

-3. Prompt Engineering for Agentic Navigation
+Prompt Engineering: Designing logic for Agentic Navigation.

-4. Technical Documentation & Information Retrieval
+Technical Communication: Bridging complex IR concepts with functional code.